enewe101/node-boiler/README.new.md

    You will need to provide a passphrase.
 The secrets will be stored in `.env.prod.gpg`.

-3. Obtain secrets from providers (Facebook, Twitter, Instagram, etc) and encrypt the secrets and IDs into .keys.prod.gpg
+3. Obtain secrets from providers (Facebook, Twitter, Instagram, etc) and encrypt the secrets and IDs into `.keys.prod.gpg`.

 4. Obtain an SSL certificate for the domain by running

         $ bin/letsencrypt.sh